 Situated at the edges of the Hoxton, Shoreditch, Dalston and Islington borders, The Stag’s Head is at the heart of London’s most vibrant areas, yet it offers something that is rare to find in the surrounding boroughs where the loyal regulars and those new to the area rub shoulders in a relaxed and friendly environment enjoying the unpretentious reasonably priced drinks including cask ales.

-On any night you might find hardcore Punks in Garage bands, an entire squad of Mods dancing to Northern Soul, singer songwriters for open mic sessions and vintage swingers (not that type!) for afternoon tea dances.
-This diversity of the events can cause confusion, so please check our events calendar before turning up with your acoustic guitar/glow sticks.
+On any night you might find hardcore Punks in Garage bands, an entire squad of Mods dancing to Northern Soul, singer songwriters for open mic sessions and DJ’s spinning record in our back room .
+This diversity of the events can cause confusion, so please check our events calendar.